ligato/docs/docs/plugins/vpp-plugins.md

 The GoVPPMUX plugin supports VPP connection health checking.
 You can set health check timeouts, retries, intervals, and reconnects options in the [GoVPPMux conf file][govppmux-conf-file].

-For your convenience, the specific VPP connection health check options consist of the following:
+For your convenience, the VPP connection health check options consist of:

   - `health-check-probe-interval`: time between health check probes.
 <br>